-Why you should compare business energy prices?
+Why should you compare business energy prices?

 Energy is a major expense for businesses, so to stay competitive they need to make sure they get a low cost deal from their supplier.
 By making sure you compare prices for business energy contracts during your renewal period you can ensure that you are getting the best deal for your utilities, and in doing so can minimize your outgoings and maximise your profits.